GuoFeng97/POT-GRACE/README.md

-# GammaGL Implementation of GRACE
+# GammaGL Implementation of GRACE-POT
 This GammaGL example implements the model proposed in the paper [xxxx](https://arxiv.org/).

 Author's code: